 He voiced the March Madness soundtrack from 1975, starting with John Wooden’s last title, and ended it in 2008 with the championship game won by Kansas in overtime.

 His captured every crown with spice and blunt frankness.
 In his last semi-finals’ broadcast, when Kansas opened a 26-point first half lead on North Carolina, he went with his gut and spewed, “This game is over.”
 CBS executives likely cringed, particularly when the Heels cut the lead to four before succumbing to the Jayhawks.

-Fans’ criticism of Billy, of which there was plenty, didn’t temper his observations.
+Fans’ criticism of him, of which there was plenty, didn’t temper Billy’s observations.
 He never sugarcoated how he felt, served as the game’s cheerleader, concocted flowery sayings or promoted signature captions.
 He was Billy, not very emotional, sentimental or warm and fuzzy.

 Packer never enjoyed the groundswell of love that a Madden or Vitale did.
 An economics major at Wake Forest, Billy saw things as black or white.
 Rarely were things vague.

 A constituency of viewers said Billy rooted for ACC teams or that he whined too much.
 Packer called the jeering of fans a badge of honor.
 Still, aficionados generally recognized that Billy was a keen observer and astute student of the game.
 He studied its intricacies and understood its strategic depth.
 For that matter, former Connecticut coach, straight shooting Jim Calhoun, said that he listened to Packer for analysis.

 But ten years ago, Packer left with no fanfare.